 4. Minimalism helps save the environment

-Overconsumption as a lifestyle has led contributed significantly to climate change.
+Overconsumption has led contributed significantly to climate change.

 According to a study titled “Environmental Impact Assessment of Household Consumption” published in the Journal in Industrial Ecology, what people consume is responsible for up to 60% of global greenhouse gas (GHG) emissions.